2025 F4 Japanese Championship

 The 2025 F4 Japanese Championship season was the eleventh season of the F4 Japanese Championship.

 This was the second season for the second-generation MCSC-24 chassis constructed by Toray Carbon Magic, and TOM'S TMA43 engine which produces 180 horsepower.

+Tokiya Suzuki, driving for TGR-DC Racing School, won the F4 Japanese title.

 Teams and drivers

 All teams competed with an identical Toray Carbon Magic MCSC-24 chassis and TOM'S 2-litre naturally aspirated engine.